LeshanieM/Lavendra-Photography-Management-System/README.md

-📸 Lavendra Photography Management System
+📸 Lavendra Photography Management System - Y2S2 ITP Group Project

 Lavendra is a full-featured Photography Management System built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It serves as a centralized platform for photography service operations, offering: